Learning to Recognize Dialect Features

 \section{Results on Dialect Feature Detection}

 In this section, we present results on the detection of individual dialect features.
 Using the features shown in \autoref{tab:features}, we compare supervision sources (corpus examples versus minimal pairs) and classification architectures (multihead versus \damodel) as described in \autoref{sec:models}.
-To avoid tuning a threshold for detection, we report area under the ROC curve (ROC-AUC), which has a value of $0.5$ for random guessing and $1$ for perfect prediction.\footnote{Results for area under the precision-recall (AUPR) curve are shown in \autoref{app:avg-prec}.
+To avoid tuning a threshold for detection, we report area under the ROC curve (ROC-AUC), which has a value of $.5$ for random guessing and $1$ for perfect prediction.\footnote{Results for area under the precision-recall (AUPR) curve are shown in \autoref{app:avg-prec}.
 According to this metric, minimal pairs are less effective than the full training set of corpus examples, on average.}